IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/creatingActions.md

     In the execution of this skill-based action, the skill executed properly and the output is the job id.

     !!!
-Warning "If an error is generated, review the Troubleshooting section below."
+Warning "If an error is generated or the action is not performed and only search results are returned, review the Troubleshooting section below."

     ![](_attachments/createActions9.png)